nathangtg/nathangtg/README.md

 ## About Me

-currently shipping ML/AI solutions to production at Labelbox while building open-source tools that 51,000+ developers use.
+currently researching ML/AI solutions under Sunway University while building open-source tools that developers use.
 In my 5th semester of Software Engineering, balancing academics with real-world projects that matter.

 **What drives me:** Creating developer tools that actually solve problems and make workflows better.